MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6190.
 Current Thinking In Strategy.
 3 Credit Hours.

-This course builds on the core strategic management course (MGT6125) and strives to provide an in-depth and reflective coverage of current and emerging topics in strategic management.
+This course builds on the core strategic management course and strives to provide an in-depth and reflective coverage of current and emerging topics in strategic management, including theories such as real options, based on mathematical models applied to strategic business decisions.
+A key goal is to bridge the gap between rigorous strategy research based on advanced statistical techniques and managerial practice.

 MGT 6197.
 Global Strategic Management.
 3 Credit Hours.